wp-plugins/reduce-bounce-rate/readme.txt

 1. Upload plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
-3. See what happened to your Bounce Rates in Google Analytics after one week.
+3. See what happenes to your Bounce Rates in Google Analytics after some days.

 == Frequently Asked Questions ==